Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuges

 Working in Partnership

-Friends and the Refuge intend to provide at Vista a publicly accessible site that will explore and interpret the Refuge’s role in protecting the river, restoring trees, and contributing to the re-wilding of North Florida.
-The Refuge is actively seeking funding to enhance public access and offer wildlife-based recreational activities that showcase their conservation and restoration efforts.
+Vista is currently closed to the public but the goal of Friends and the Refuge is to provide at Vista a publicly accessible site that will explore and interpret the Refuge’s role in protecting the river, restoring trees, and contributing to the re-wilding of North Florida.

 Picture